DoDAO-io/raising-funds-using-defi/generated/explanations/intoduction.md

  ## Intoduction

  **Crowdfunding Issues **
-## Traditional Fundraising
+## Traditional Fundraising Situations
 Traditional methods of fundraising can be quite limiting and outdated, often not taking into consideration new techniques that could make the project more appealing to not just venture capitalists, but to the community or customers as well.
 Some limitations of existing fundraising methods include:

+### Problems faced by Founders
-- Projects that speak VC-friendly language can easily raise funds, limiting access for first time founders or creators.
+- It is easier for projects that speak VC-friendly language to raise funds, limiting access for first-time creators or founders.
-- The process can be time-consuming and frustrating, often requiring a lot of upfront work with no guarantee of success.
+- Often requiring a lot of upfront work with no guarantee of success, the process can be time-consuming and frustrating
+- In most cases, founders start with a vision and mission, but due to the financial goals involved, the focus is completely on maximizing profits, with little attention given to the company's impact on society.

+### Problems faced by Investors
 - Price is set by the founders or VCs, without any price discovery.
+- Before the product market fit is found (startup profits significantly), it is difficult to determine a price.
+- VCs have to guess without knowing how the product will be perceived.
+- Many investors shy away from venture capital firms because of locking cycles of 5-10 years.

+### Other Pressing Issues
-- Most investment opportunities are only available to accredited investors, i.e. people earning more than $200,000 (or a few other constraints)
+- A majority of investment opportunities are only available to accredited investors, i.e. people earning more than $200,000 per year.
+- As companies only go public after growth has normalized, public markets aren't rewarding any more
+- Most startup companies spend far more money to acquire a customer than they will ever gain from them since there is minimal transparency in the process.
+- Often, your community is your product.
+Current business models don't allow community members to share in the gains and risks of their projects.

 ## DeFi Fundraising
 In DeFi projects, one or more tokens can be issued and then sold by the project using some of the fundraising primitives that have been developed in the ecosystem.
 One thing to note is that many of the projects in Crypto might not adhere to security laws (selling of the shares/stocks in open market) and it is very important to do your proper research before you decide to use one of the DeFi primitives for fundraising.
 The most common DeFi primitives for fundraising currently used are: